gl-inet/openwrt/README.md

 Please refer to other instructions for further operations.
 Such as flash the firmware, etc.

-Compile firmware for NAND flash (Applicable to GL-AR300M GL-AR750S GL-E750 GL-X1200 GL-X750)
+Compile firmware for NAND flash
 =====
+Applicable to GL-AR300M GL-AR750S GL-E750 GL-X1200 GL-X750

-Select target (For example AR300M)
+Select target
 -------------
 Issueing **make menuconfig** to select a GL.iNet device, for example AR300M.